-- Subject-Oriented: A data warehouse uses a theme, and delivers information about a particular, more defined subject instead of a company’s current operations.
-In other words, data warehousing process is more equipped to handle a specific theme.
+- Subject-Oriented: A data warehouse uses a theme, and delivers information about a specific subject instead of a company’s current operations.
+In other words, the data warehousing process is more equipped to handle a specific theme.
 Examples of themes or subjects include sales, distributions, marketing, etc.

-- Integrated: Integration is defined as establishing a connection between data from multiple databases or sources.
+- Integrated: Integration is defined as establishing a connection between large amount of data from multiple databases or sources.
 However, it is also essential for the data to be stored in the data warehouse in a unified manner.
 The process of data warehousing integrates data from multiple sources, such as a mainframe, relational databases, flat files, etc. Furthermore, it helps maintain consistent codes, attribute measures, naming conventions, and, formats.

-- Time-variant: Time-variant in a data warehouse is more extensive as compared to other operating systems.
+- Time-variant: Time-variant in a DW is more extensive as compared to other operating systems.
 Data stored in a data warehouse is recalled with a specific time period and provides information from a historical perspective.

 - Non-volatile: In the non-volatile data warehouse, data is permanent i.e. when new data is inserted, previous data is not replaced, omitted, or deleted.
 In this data warehouse, data is read-only and only refreshes at certain intervals.
 The two data operations performed in the data warehouse are data access and data loading.